morganrivers/ClockifyAutomation/README.md

 python3 run_conversion.py
 ```

 Results should be online now.
-(Note:Don't upload to clockify twice!
-It will duplicate the records.)

 If you wish, you can also now fill in your preferred invoice parameters in `data/invoice_params.json`.
 You'll need to manually enter the month, hours that month, etc. It generates a pdf in `data/` called `Invoice_[invoice number you entered].pdf`.